MikeMwambia-TrojanSystem/pixelmatic/README.md

 It follows and accomplishes all the requirements as requested in the pdf shared.

-To initialize just navigate into the file and double click on the html.
+To initialize just navigate into the folder and double click on the html.

 A JS fiddle of the same can be found here